Robotics-Project-Team-1/Robotics-Project-Team-1/README.md

 ## Key Features

 - **Document-based Q&A:** Supports uploading PDF, DOCX, and TXT files, creating vector embeddings, and using OpenAI's GPT-3.5-Turbo to answer questions about uploaded documents.
+- **Configurable Search Parameters:** Users can adjust chunk size and retrieval parameters and customize document processing for more precise information retrieval.
 - **Specialized Handbook Assistant:** Specifically designed to help users navigate and understand the GSU Computer Science Graduate Handbook through an interactive, AI-powered chatbot interface.

 ## Tech Stack: